aleksei-berezkin/typique/README.md

 ## Further reading

-- [Demos](./demos) — using Typique in different frameworks, and configuring TypeScript in monorepos
+- [Demos](./demos) — examples of using Typique in different frameworks, and configuring TypeScript in monorepos
 - [Configuration](./docs/Configuration.md) — complete plugin parameters reference